tari/83pa28d/content/lesson/week4/day22.md

 ## Keyboard b\_calls and debouncing

-The calculator's `b_call`s for receiving input do some additional work that may not be obvious when thinking about low-level input.
+The calculator's `bcall`s for receiving input do some additional work that may not be obvious when thinking about low-level input.
 Try running Program 22-4 and holding down various keys (one at a time- `_GetCSC` returns nothing if you're pressing more than one key) while comparing how fast dots are displayed.